GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 Entities do not store their own components.
 Instead, they are stored in pools which are arrays of components.

 ### Pool Implementation

+Pools are created for each type of component.

 <img src="./readmeimages/pool.png" width="600" />

 ### Components Full Implementation